IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-28-my-interest-in-web-development.md

 Now some months after leaving Martin & Young I'm freelancing.
 I'm now learning JavaScript as I said in my previous [article](/2016/02/18/my-next-step-learning-and-new-years-resolutions/).

-I'm happy to say that NOW I know what is to be a Front-end developer.
+I'm happy to say that NOW I know what is to be a Frontend developer.

 Whant to know lot of useful tips from some of the best Web Developers, Managers and Creative people in the web industry?